X

 Neglected children were also found to be more friendly towards strangers, which can be considered dangerous behavior.

 The researchers plan to cement the credibility of the project by eventually taking on human subjects.
-They plan to do so by analyzing human brain images to find out if the nature and consistency of their mother’s behavior affects the children’s ability to thrive emotionally and socially.
+They plan to do so by analyzing human brain images to find out if the nature and consistency of their mother’s behavior affect the children’s ability to thrive emotionally and socially.

-Technoconference: Technology interfering relationships
+Techno conference: Technology interfering with relationships

 Cellphone-distracted parenting: Are you a digitally-distracted parent?